 About Unified Interface

-With the release of Dynamics 365 (online), version 9.0, we've introduced a new user experience - Unified Interface - which uses responsive web design principles to provide an optimal viewing and interaction experience for any screen size, device, or orientation.
+With the release of Dynamics 365 for Customer Engagement apps version 9.0, we've introduced a new user experience - Unified Interface - which uses responsive web design principles to provide an optimal viewing and interaction experience for any screen size, device, or orientation.

 The new Unified Interface brings all the rich experiences to any client that you are using.
 Whether you are on a browser, tablet, or phone, you will be able to consume similar experiences.
 Some examples:

 - Similar form experiences to update and view your records.